andrea-passini-informatica/TwitterAverageMetrics/README.md

 I used Nodemon as demon to support the execution and apply the changes made to the code really fast.

 For each of the webApp:
-Open folder off the project and use the command nodemon start.
+Open folder of the project and use the command nodemon start.

 Go to your browser and navigate to the localhost, port number 3000.
 The proxy will listen on port number 3002.